Welcome to our Governors’ section.

 Introducing Our Governors

-I have been a Governor at St Anne's school for 5 years and became Chair in September 2012.
-I am passionate about helping Mrs Mouna and our staff create the best possible environment for our children to learn and develop.
+I have been a Governor at St Anne's school since 2008 and became Chair in September 2012.
+I am passionate about helping Mrs Mouna, Ms Laxton and our staff create the best possible environment for our children to learn and develop.
 In order to do this I believe we need great teachers, who are happy in their role and feel supported.
 Myself and the other governors work together to make sure this happens.
-My day-job is at IBM.
-I have a daughter in Catholic education and I strongly believe in the key role that Catholic schools, as well as the church, play in supporting parents to educate and develop our children.
+My day-job is at IBM where I work in Communications.
+I strongly believe in the key role that Catholic schools, as well as the church, play in supporting parents to educate and develop our children.
 As such, I am an active member of St Patrick's church in Wapping where I am one of the team who take the children’s liturgy groups.
+I am married, have lived in Tower Hamlets all my adult working life and have two daughters who were educated at local Catholic Primary Schools.

-Governor responsibility: Chair of Governing Body, Chair of Pay Committee, member of Resources & Standards Committee and acting RE Governor
+Governor responsibility: Chair of Governing Body, Chair of Pay Committee, member of Resources & Standards Committee and Safeguarding and Looked After Governor

 Term: Dec 2018 to Aug 2022

-Governor responsibility: Member of Pay, Resources & Standards Committee
+Governor responsibility: Chair of Resources, Member of Pay Committee

 Term: Sep 2016 - Sep 2020

 My name is Sheila Mouna and I have been Head teacher here at St. Anne’s school since September 2012.
+In September 2019, I was appointed as Executive Head of St. Anne's School and Guardian Angels School.
 I was born in Dublin and I have a degree in English and History from University College Dublin.
 I moved to London in my early twenties and after working in various different jobs I decided to train to become a teacher.
 At that time my two sons were in primary school in Tower Hamlets and attended a Catholic Secondary school.
 I started teaching in English Martyrs Catholic Primary and became Deputy head there in 2005.

 I have lived in Tower Hamlets for all my adult life, I married here and my two sons were born and brought up here.
 It is a great place to live and work.